Methylcobalamin

-According to one author, it is important to treat vitamin B deficiency with hydroxocobalamin or cyanocobalamin or a combination of adenosylcobalamin and methylcobalamin, and not methylcobalamin alone.

 Production

 Methylcobalamin can be produced in the laboratory by reducing cyanocobalamin with sodium borohydride in alkaline solution, followed by the addition of methyl iodide.

 Functions

 This vitamer, along with adenosylcobalamin, is one of two active coenzymes used by vitamin B_{12}-dependent enzymes and is the specific vitamin B_{12} form used by 5-methyltetrahydrofolate-homocysteine methyltransferase (MTR), also known as methionine synthase.

 Methylcobalamin participates in the Wood-Ljungdahl pathway, which is a pathway by which some organisms utilize carbon dioxide as their source of organic compounds.
 In this pathway, methylcobalamin provides the methyl group that couples to carbon monoxide (derived from CO2) to afford acetyl-CoA.
 Acetyl-CoA is a derivative of acetic acid that is converted to more complex molecules as required by the organism.

 Methylcobalamin is produced by some bacteria.
-It plays an important role in the environment.
-In the environment, it is responsible for the biomethylation of certain heavy metals.
+It plays an important role in the environment, where it is responsible for the biomethylation of certain heavy metals.
 For example, the highly toxic methylmercury is produced by the action of methylcobalamin.
 In this role, methylcobalamin serves as a source of "CH3+".

-A lack of cobalamin can lead to megaloblastic anemia and subacute combined degeneration of the spinal cord.